Part of Pension Age Disability Payment decision making guide

 Individual’s responsibility to report changes

-If you do make an indefinite award, the individual is still under a duty to report a change in their circumstances.
+Despite the length of any review period, or if an indefinite award is made, the individual is still under a duty to report a change in their circumstances to Social Security Scotland.
 This includes situations where the individual:

 • experiences a change to their level of needs or condition that would impact on their entitlement